Benitoite/howtophotovietnam/index.md

 ##	Taboo
 *It's not* just about you!
 This applies to *everyone* for security reasons: there are really only a couple of things you mustn't attempt photographically that you will need to think about:

-o Do not photograph the police
+* Do not photograph the police

-o	Do not photograph inside a department store
+* Do not photograph inside a department store

 <figure>
 <img src="fireants.jpg" width="50%" alt="Fire Ants by Richard E Barber">